ArgoCanada/argoFloats/cran-comments.md

 5. The plotting functions now use on.exit() to reset par() values, so that the user's values for par("mar"), etc., are not altered by the plot() call.

 6. Examples and vignettes reset par() values to their initial state.
-(GS also commented on options(), but the package does not set those, except in tests, where setting and checking is part of the test.)
+(Seyer also commented on options(), but the package does not set those, except in tests, where setting and checking is part of the test.)